john1234brown/pheonix-box/README.md

-# This is the Monolithic Workspace
+# This is the Monolithic Workspace for Pheonix-Box-Cli
-- Head into the pheonix folder for information about the pheonix-box-cli
+- The Main workspace for Pheonix-Box-Cli is in the pheonix folder